Training in Toyohari Acupuncture

 Acupuncture is often taught in more theoretical-lecture classes, however, this programme is very hands-on in its teaching approach.
 For each day of class there is a high student-teacher ratio with a minimum of two instructors complemented by other Toyohari members as assistants to help supervise the practical training.
 60% of the programme will involve hands-on practice of the various methods and techniques.

-To ensure maximum hands-on training, the number of participants will be limited to 24.
-We expect the programme to fill quickly, so it is advised not to delay application, as applications will be taken on a first-come-first-served basis.
-You must have completed a training programme in acupuncture.
+We expect the programme to fill quickly, so it is advised not to delay your application.
+Applications will be accepted on a first-come-first-served basis.

 Cost